I Own My House Outright and Want a Loan: Is It Possible? | 2025

 Step 3: Check your credit score

-A good credit score is essential for obtaining a home equity loan with favorable terms.
-Check your credit report for any errors and take steps to improve your credit score, if necessary, by paying off outstanding debts and ensuring timely bill payments.
+A good credit score is essential for favorable loan terms.
+Check your credit report for errors and take steps to improve your score if needed.

 Step 4: Shop around for lenders